Introduction

 Productivity Rating Interpretation

-The calculator compares your MRR against industry-standard ranges:
+The calculator compares your MRR against broad planning ranges for milling-style cuts:

 Power Requirements & Machine Utilization